 - Each seat has a 100-pound weight limit.

-- A maximum weight of 400 pounds can be supported.
+- Maximum weight of 400 pounds can be supported.

-This swing set will fit into any corner or empty spot that is only 89 inches in length, even if your yard is covered with a patio deck or overrun by a garden.
-There should be a few additional feet of space available so that the childre can swing freely.
+This swing set will fit into any corner or empty spot only 89 inches in length, even if your yard is covered with a patio deck or overrun by a garden.
+A few additional feet of space should be available so the children can swing freely.

 Movement God Metal A-Frame Two Seat Swing Set